-Hand painting wool tops is sooo much fun.
-I completeley lost myself for a couple of days in dyeing wool using many colours and experimenting with different wool blends and painting techniques.
+Hand painting wool tops is so much fun.
+I completely lost myself for a couple of days in dyeing wool using many colours and experimenting with different wool blends and painting techniques.

 The yarn I can create with this wool is like no other, wonderful, colourful and luxurious.

-I use an Ashford traditional spinning wheel which I bought second hand many years ago when we moved to the UK.
-We couldn’t afford buying good quality yarn, but really needed warm clothing so I taught myself to spin by watching you tube vidoes and have since fallen in love with the process of it.
+I use an Ashford traditional spinning wheel which I bought second-hand many years ago when we moved to the UK.
+We couldn’t afford to buy good quality yarn but really needed warm clothing so I taught myself to spin by watching youtube videos and have since fallen in love with the process of it.

 Here are some photos of the yarns I spun with the wool tops you see above to give you an idea what yarns dyed with this technique might look like.